An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Numerical simulation results

 where $\eta_{H}$ and $\eta_{L,l}$ are real coefficients used to properly normalize the matrix elements $A_{H,j,j\pm1}$ and $A_{L,j,j+l}$, correspondingly.
 The exact values of these coefficients can be found in Ref.~\onlinecite{code-OPT-LCHS}.

-The emulation of the resulting LCHS circuit is performed using the framework QuCF.\cite{QuCF} The total number of qubits in the circuit is $n_x + n_k + n_{\rm be} + n_w + n_{\rm init} + n_{\rm QSP}$ where $n_x = \log_2 N_x = 6$ qubits are used for encoding the variable $\psi(x)$, $n_{\rm be} = 5$ ancillary qubits are used for block-encoding the matrices $C_j$, $n_w = 3$ ancillae are used for computing the LCHS weights, $n_{\rm init} = 2$ ancillae are used for computing the initial conditions, and $n_{\rm QSP} = 2$ ancillae are used for constructing the QSP circuit.
+The emulation of the resulting LCHS circuit is performed using the QuCF framework \cite{QuCF}.
+The total number of qubits in the circuit is

+where $n_x = \log_2 N_x = 6$ qubits are used for encoding the variable $\psi(x)$, $n_{\rm BE} = 5$ ancillary qubits are used for block-encoding the matrices $C_j$, $n_{\rm QSP} = 2$ ancillae are used for constructing the QSP circuit, \ycb{$n_w = 1$ ancilla is used for computing the LCHS weights (as a reminder, as discussed in Sec.~\ref{sec:circuit}, a brute-force direct computation of the LCHS weights is used in these numerical simulations).
+Also, $n_{{\rm AA}, w} = 2$ ancillae are used for AA of the LCHS weights,} and $n_{\rm init} = 2$ ancillae are used for computing the initial conditions.
 For instance, in the case with $n_k = 12$ discussed below, the total number of qubits in the LCHS circuit is $30$.

 First of all, we solve Eq.~\eqref{eq:psi-LCHS} directly without invoking the LCHS circuit~\ref{circ:LCHS}.
 The results of these simulations for various LCHS kernels and various values of the scalar $\beta$ are shown in Fig.~\ref{fig:scan-err-py}.
-In particular, one can see there that the scaling of the truncation error $\yerr$ with $k_{\rm max}$ can be exponentially improved by using the kernel~\eqref{eq:xi-general}.
-In this case, the scaling can be approximated by the function
+In particular, in Fig.~\ref{fig:scan-err-py}a, one can see there that the scaling of the truncation error $\yerr$ with $k_{\rm max}$ can be exponentially improved by using the kernel~\eqref{eq:xi-general}.
+In this case, the scaling can be approximated reasonably well by the function

-which numerically confirms the theoretical scaling~\eqref{eq:err-scaling-impr-theory}.
-Moreover, we have some flexibility in the choice of the scalar parameter $\beta$ in the kernel $\xi$.
-According to Fig.~\ref{fig:scan-err-py}b, its value should be taken in the interval between $0.7$ and $0.8$, which is consistent with Ref.~\onlinecite{An23impr}.
+which confirms the theoretical scaling~\eqref{eq:err-scaling-impr-theory}. \ycb{The approximate numerical value observed for the exponent $\approx 0.5$ is close to the bound in Eq.~\eqref{eq:error_trunc} which predicts $\cos{(\beta \pi/2)}\approx 0.454$ for $\beta=0.7$.
+Note that, using the bound of Eq.~62 in \onlinecite{An23impr} would have resulted in 1/2 this value, $\cos{(\beta \pi/2)}/2\approx 0.227$, which is clearly ruled out by the numerical data.} According to Fig.~\ref{fig:scan-err-py}b, \ycb{for these choices of parameters, such as $D$ or $v$, the error is minimized by choosing $\beta$} in the interval between $0.7$ and $0.8$, which is consistent with the numerical results of Ref.~\onlinecite{An23impr}.